Advance Directives to Physicians (“Living Wills”)

 Even if you are young and healthy, you should consider creating a healthcare directive to have on file in case of an emergency.
 Remember that should you go into an unconscious state, your family will be left with the difficult choice of how to direct your treatment.
 With a healthcare directive in Washington State, you can avoid this decision-making and allow healthcare providers to offer you the treatment you would prefer.

 A healthcare directive is one of many components of a complete estate plan, along with wills, trusts, and powers of attorney.
-Contact Gillin Law Group at (425) 947-1130 to set up a consultation with a Washington estate planning lawyer.
+Contact Gillin Law Group at (425) 947-1130 to set up a consultation with a Snohomish County living wills attorney.